esmBot/esmBot/docs/custom-commands.md

 As you can see, each command is grouped into categories, which are represented by subdirectories.
 To create a new category, you can simply create a new directory inside of the `commands` directory, and to create a new command, you can create a new JS file under one of those subdirectories.

 !!! tip
-    The `message` category is special; commands in here act as right-click context menu message commands instead of "classic" or slash commands.
+    The `message` and `user` categories are special; instead of being registered as classic or slash commands, commands in these categories are registered as right-click context menu commands.
+Commands in the `message` category show when selecting messages, while commands in the `user` category show when selecting users.

 ## Command Structure
 It's recommended to use the `Command` class located in `classes/command.js` to create a new command in most cases.
 This class provides various parameters and fields that will likely be useful when creating a command.
 Here is a simple example of a working command file: